danielcbit/apcctrl/doc/manual/manual.rst

     executive meeting.)

 :Question:
-    What UPS brands does apcupsd support?
+    What UPS brands does apcctrl support?
 :Answer:
-    Currently apcupsd supports only APC UPSes.
+    Currently apcctrl supports only APC UPSes.
 However, some companies such as Hewlett Packard put their own brand name on APC manufactured UPSes.
-Thus even if you do not have an APC branded UPS, it may work with apcupsd.
-You will need to know the corresponding APC model number. apcupsd supports all the popular APC models.
+Thus even if you do not have an APC branded UPS, it may work with apcctrl.
+You will need to know the corresponding APC model number. apcctrl supports all the popular APC models.
 See the installation and configurations sections of this document for more details.

 :Question:
-    Does apcupsd support Windows?
+    Does apcctrl support Windows?
 :Answer:
     Yes.